Client-Engineering-Indonesia/workshop-ibm-datastage-cognos/Lab 2 - DataStage nextGen/README.md

 ---

-# 👉 1.
+# Step 1.
 Specify the key column for the Join stage

 The `Join_on_ID` node joins the data sets using the `ID` column.
 The next phase is to join the resulting data set with the credit score data using the `EMAIL_ADDRESS` column.
 In this task, you will specify `EMAIL_ADDRESS` as a key column.